vanus-labs/docs/user-manual/connectors/source/mysql.md

 MySQL Source Connector.
 ## Introduction
-The MySQL Source is a [Vance Connector][vc] that use [Debezium][debezium] to obtain a snapshot of the existing data in a MySql database and then monitors and records all subsequent row-level changes to that data.
+The MySQL Source is a [Vance Connector][vc] that use [Debezium][debezium] to obtain a snapshot of the existing data in a MySQL database and then monitors and records all subsequent row-level changes to that data.

+## MySQL Event Structure
-For example, MySQL database Vance [https://docs.linkall.com/concepts/connector] has table vance_test Look:
+For example, a MySQL database.
 ```text
 +-------------+--------------+------+-----+---------+----------------+
 | Field       | Type         | Null | Key | Default | Extra          |